pism/pism/doc/sphinx/verification.rst

 .. csv-table:: ``pismv`` command-line options
    :header: Option, Description
-   :name: tab:pismv-options
+   :name: tab-pismv-options

-   ``-test``, Choose verification test by single character name; see Table `tab:tests`_.
+   ``-test``, Choose verification test by single character name; see :numref:`tab-tests`.
    ``-no_report``, Do not report errors at the end of a verification run.
    ``-eo``, Only evaluate the exact solution; no numerical approximation at all.

-Table `tab:tests`_ summarizes the many exact solutions currently available in PISM.
+:numref:`tab-tests` summarizes the many exact solutions currently available in PISM.
 Most of these exact solutions are solutions of *free boundary problems* for partial differential equations; only Tests A, E, J, K are fixed boundary value problems.

-Table `tab:tests-exec`_ shows how to run each of them on a coarse grids.
-Note that tests I and J require special executables ``ssa_testi,ssa_testj`` which are built with configuration flag ``Pism_BUILD_EXTRA_EXECS`` equal to ``ON``.
-Table `tab:pismv-options`_ gives the special verification-related options of the ``pismv`` executable.
+:numref:`tab-tests-exec` shows how to run each of them on a coarse grids.
+Note that tests I and J require special executables ``ssa_testi,ssa_testj`` which are built with configuration flag ``Pism_BUILD_EXTRA_EXECS`` equal to ``ON``. :numref:`tab-pismv-options` gives the special verification-related options of the ``pismv`` executable.

 Numerical errors are not, however, the dominant reasons why ice sheet models give imperfect results.
 The largest sources of errors include those from using the wrong (e.g. over-simplified or incorrectly-parameterized) continuum model, and from observational or pre-processing errors present in input data.
 Our focus here on numerical errors has a model-maintenance goal.
 It is *easier* to maintain code by quantitatively confirming that it produces small errors in cases where those can be measured, rather than "eyeballing" results to see that they are "right" according to human judgment.